 In the construction industry, most of the day-to-day action takes place in the field.
 So it’s only natural that contractors are eager to find mobile apps for smartphones and tablets that can help them work better.
-In fact, Smith & Howard’s recent survey of Georgia construction companies shows that 91% of respondents are using iPads or tablets.
+In fact, Smith and Howard’s recent survey of Georgia construction companies shows that 91% of respondents are using iPads or tablets.

 Developers have responded with a wide range of products designed to suit a variety of job functions.
 Of course, that doesn’t mean you should rush out and download everything under the sun.